sumandari/parsing-mac-interface-status/README.md

         dest: ./tmp/iface_MAC_{{ansible_net_hostname}}.txt
 ```

-This script is also run utilizing [mac-vendor-lookup](https://pypi.org/project/mac-vendor-lookup/) python library which will give Vendor information out of generated Mac Address.
+This script is also utilizing [mac-vendor-lookup](https://pypi.org/project/mac-vendor-lookup/) python library which will give Vendor information out of generated Mac Address.

 ## How to Run the script
 ### Run it directly from Python console